Find any Australian or New Zealand company or fund (dead or alive) by using SEARCH above or go directly to the site:

 Administration is the beginning of the end for shareholders.
 If your company has been placed in administration, its business has almost certainly failed and your shares are of little, if any, value.
 The chances of any significant recovery, even if the entity is re-structured and recapitalised, are remote.

 Remember who your directors and executives were and resolve to avoid in future any companies they may be involved in.

 Finding your company

 If your company has been delisted or is suspended from quotation it may well be in administration.
-You can click on the link below to see a list of all companies in administration (for members only) or find a specific company that is in administration by:
+You can click on the link above to see a list of all companies in administration or find a specific company that is in administration by:

 If you are unable to find your company or the information is incomplete or incomprehensible we recommend you send us a message and we will try to assist.

 deListed and InvestoGain are largely the result of voluntary effort.
 We welcome input and updates from investors, company officers, insolvency practitioners, regulatory bodies, registries and others to firstname.lastname@example.org.Investigate before you invest again to InvestoGain